 “Behold, this is the doctrine of Christ, and there will be no more doctrine given until after he shall manifest himself unto you in the flesh.
 And when he shall manifest himself unto you in the flesh, the things which he shall say unto you shall ye observe to do.”
 (2 Nephi 32:6)

 Nephi states that when Christ comes, he will teach more doctrines and that we should observe to do those things; the New Testament Gospels contain the mortal ministry and teachings of Christ.

 In his intimate final supper with his apostles, Jesus Christ proclaimed, “If you love Me, you will keep My commandments” (John 14:15).

 “If you keep My commandments, you will abide in My love; just as I have kept My Father’s commandments and abide in His love…You are My friends if you do what I command you” (John 15:10,14).

-Thus far we have seen the importance of keeping the commandments, but what is it about “all we can do” that really allows for grace to save us, especially if a perfect record of keeping the commandments (which no one does) still classifies us as unprofitable servants?
+Thus far we have seen the importance of keeping the commandments, but does that have anything to do with this “all we can do” statement?
+King Benjamin teaches that even a perfect record of keeping the commandments still classifies us as unprofitable servants.